-Given the positive results of the FTZ scoping study, the Company's next milestone is to commence detailed metallurgical test work on the proposed amonium para tungstate (tungsten), molybdenum concentrate flow sheet and proceed with a definitive feasibility study ("DFS") on the FTZ.
-The Company is examining plans to commence this program sometime in 2010, subject to adequate financing.
+Given the positive results of the FTZ scoping study, the Company's next milestone is to commence detailed metallurgical test work on the proposed amonium para tungstate (tungsten), molybdenum concentrate flow sheet and proceed with a definitive feasibility study DFS on the FTZ.
+The Company is examining plans to commence this program sometime in 2011, subject to adequate financing.

-The Company currently has sufficient financial resources to complete its current development programs in 2010; however additional financings will be required to ensure the completion of the definitive feasibility study and mine permitting and construction.
+The Company currently has sufficient financial resources to complete its current development programs in 2011; however the Company will require the exercise of the Series A Warrants and the provision of the Facilities by Great Harvest, or additional financings, to ensure the completion of mine permitting and construction.